merciaw/practice/exercise/docs.md

 This documentation describes how to use the Karel robotic megazorg toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, trees and brontosaurus
+Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, trees, brontosaurus and Tardigrade